AN INSTRUMENT LIKE NO OTHER

 The GMT will be an enormous advance over existing telescopes anywhere on earth or in space, creating the ability for UT Austin students, researchers, and faculty to conduct groundbreaking research in Astronomy.
 The GMT will enable our astronomers to observe the first generation of stars and galaxies formed after the Big Bang, as well as to image planets around the nearest stars.
 This research will begin to answer the question: "Are we alone?"

 The Giant Magellan Telescope Organization will lead the design, construction and operation of the telescope.
-Founding partners in the GMT project are Astronomy Australia Ltd., the Australian National University, the Carnegie Institution for Science, Harvard University, the Korea Astronomy and Space Science Institute, the Smithsonian Institution, Texas A&M University, the University of Arizona, the University of Chicago, and The University of Texas at Austin.
+Founding partners in the GMT project are Astronomy Australia Ltd., the Australian National University, the Carnegie Institution for Science, Harvard University, the Korea Astronomy and Space Science Institute, the Smithsonian Institution, Texas A&M University, the University of Arizona, the University of Chicago, the University of Sao Paolo, and The University of Texas at Austin.

 THE RIGHT CHOICE FOR DISCOVERY